eroux/otf-base-hang/why-it-matters.md

 # Why hanging baseline matters?

+(see also [this short intro](http://fontforge.github.io/en-US/tutorials/overview/#baselines) on the fontforge website)

 ## Alignment of different font sizes

 Many traditional Tibetan texts contain a feature called ཡིག་ཆུང། (litteraly "small writings") where some commentaries are inserted inside a text in a smaller size.
 These commentaries are aligned on the hanging baseline as on the following picture: